0xAX/linux-insides/Misc/how_kernel_compiled.md

 arch/x86/boot/tools/build arch/x86/boot/setup.bin arch/x86/boot/vmlinux.bin arch/x86/boot/zoffset.h arch/x86/boot/bzImage
 ```

 Actually the `bzImage` is the concatenated `setup.bin` and the `vmlinux.bin`.
-In the end we will see the output which familiar to all who once build the Linux kernel from source:
+In the end we will see the output which is familiar to all who once built the Linux kernel from source:

 ```
 Setup is 16268 bytes (padded to 16384 bytes).